Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 • VOCs (Volatile Organic Compounds)

-Here are 2 quick reasons why you need to use bird-safe paint when painting bird cages:
+Here are 2 quick reasons why you need to use bird-safe paint when painting cages for birds:

 (a) Pet Birds Love To Chew, Scratch, Climb All Over The Cage

-If you’re an experienced pet bird owner (bird mom/dad), then you would know that pet birds love to chew on stuff, scratch surfaces, and climb all over the cage!
+If you’re an experienced pet bird owner (bird mom/dad), you would know that pet birds love to chew on stuff, scratch surfaces, throw things around, bite our mouths, and climb all over the cage!

 If the wrong type of paint is used, paint can start to chip off over time and get ingested by the birds into their stomachs.

-This is really really harmful to the health of birds and you don’t want it to happen.
+This harms birds’ health, and you don’t want it to happen.

 (b) Inappropriate Paint Used May Not Adhere Well To Metal Cages